Gruximillian/lodash/README.md

 An important feature of lodash is that it is **customizable with regard to build**.
 You can mix and match individual functions to create a build to suit your exact needs.
 Loadash allows computations such as **producing unique arrays, or intersections of collections**, to be performed with minimal effort.
 Lodash can be used when **high-performance** is a consideration - it is made to be performant using sensible performance-achieving principles.
-The criteria for overall optimal performance is not simply speed-based, but balanced with other considerations in mind - result correctness, use context, common case use, and to counteract the costs associated with making lodash **extremely cross-browser consistent**.
+The criteria for overall optimal performance is not simply speed-based, but balanced with other considerations in mind - result correctness, use context, common case use, and **extreme cross-browser consistency**.
 Yet due to successful efforts to optimize component methods and case-use control code execution, the speed performance of lodash often exceeds functionally-similar native JavaScript utility options - if they exist.

 ## Further Reading